All Episodes Plain Text

 But about to the drones, people have a reason to be concerned about these things.

-Back in 2003, I was taking a securities course that dealt with Coast Guard weapons of mass destruction capability and they were saying how difficult it is to check all the bulk carriers at sea and of course the scenario was,
+Back in 2003, I was taking a securities course that dealt with Coast Guard weapons of mass destruction capability.

-Even back then, was the issue of drones being launched from.
+And of course, the scenario was, even back then, was the issue of drones being launched from Chinese type of bulk carriers out there.

 So, and can't be flown over certain areas.